YuJianrong/node-unrar.js/README.md

   - `data: ArrayBuffer` : ArrayBuffer object of the RAR archive file
   - `password?: string` : _Optional_ password
   - `wasmBinary?
-ArrayBuffer;` : _Optional_ Use in browser, the wasm binary must be loaded in the code and send to this function to load the wasm code
+ArrayBuffer;` : _Optional_ Use in browser/webpack, the wasm binary must be loaded in the code and send to this function to load the wasm code

 - `async function createExtractorFromFile(options: ExtractorFromFileOptions): Promise<Extractor>` - Get the File Extractor